mozilla-mobile/shared-docs/android/kotlin_guide.md

 - Reading documentation, the official Kotlin docs are good: start at [Basic Syntax] and work your way through the pages in the side bar
   - If you do it in the IDE, we recommend using [IntelliJ Community Edition] with the [Kotlin Edu plugin]: educational plugins may not work in Android Studio yet
 - Courses, try the official [Kotlin for Android Developers][course] course (note: none of our team members have tried this yet)
-- Reading books, try [Kotlin in Action]
+- Reading books, try [Kotlin in Action].
+If you're an SF employee, we have this on the bookshelf, as well as [Kotlin Programming: The Big Nerd Ranch Guide].

 Once you've gained some basic familiarity with the language, you can gain more experience by:
 - Watching videos and conference talks on YouTube.